- 2 teaspoons butter, softened

 - In a large heavy saucepan, combine brown sugar, cubed butter, corn syrup, milk and salt; cook and stir over medium heat until a candy thermometer reads 240°(soft-ball stage).
 Remove from heat.
 Stir in vanilla.
 Pour over pretzel mixture.

 - In a microwave, melt chocolate chips and 1 tablespoon shortening; stir until smooth.
 Spread over caramel layer.
-In microwave, melt baking chips and remaining shortening; stir until smooth.
+In microwave, melt white baking chips and remaining shortening; stir until smooth.
 Drizzle over top.
 Let stand until set.

 - Using foil, lift candy out of pan; remove foil.
 Using a buttered knife, cut candy into bite-size pieces.
 Yield: 6 dozen.